 [Section 31BD inserted by No. 68 of 2004 s.
 76.]

 31BE.
-Further power of State mining engineer to cancel notice
+State mining engineer may cancel notice

 (1) The State mining engineer may, on his or her own initiative, cancel an improvement notice or a prohibition notice in respect of a mine by giving notice in writing of —